DragonBlame/tpf-dragons-edition/WABBAJACK.md

 The best location would be _C:\Steam_.
 Such location is also called _the root of the drive_.
 It can also be located in somewhere like _C:\Games\Steam_.

-If you have your Steam library inside Windows related folder such as _Desktop, Program Files, Downloads, Documents_ or _OneDrive_ etc., use a guide from [here](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it outside of one of these folders.
+If you have your Steam library inside Windows related folder such as _Desktop, Program Files, Downloads, Documents, OneDrive_ etc., use a guide from [here](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it outside of one of these folders.

 ### Start With Clean Skyrim